What is an omphalocele?

-In this condition, some of your baby’s abdominal organs poke out (protrude) through an opening in the abdominal muscles.
-This area is in the umbilical cord.
+In this condition, some of your baby’s abdominal organs poke out (protrude) from the belly through the belly button (umbilicus).
 A clear (translucent) membrane covers the organs.

 The omphalocele may be small.
 Only a part of the intestine may stick out.
 Or it may be large, with most of the abdominal organs being outside the abdomen.
 These can include the intestine, liver, and spleen.

 Your baby’s abdominal cavity may also be too small.
 This is because it did not fully form in pregnancy.